 After-tax contributions included in a payment are not taxed.
-If a payment is only part of your benefit, an allocable portion of your after-tax contributions is generally included in the payment.
-If you have pre-1987 after-tax contributions maintained in a separate account, a special rule may apply to determine whether the after-tax contributions are included in a payment.
+If a payment is only part of your benefit, an allocable portion of your after-tax contributions is generally included in the payment, so you cannot take a payment of only after-tax contributions.
+However, if you have pre-1987 after-tax contributions maintained in a separate account, a special rule may apply to determine whether the after-tax contributions are included in a payment.
+In addition, special rules apply when you do a rollover, as described below.

-You may roll over to an IRA a payment that includes after-tax contributions through either a direct rollover or a 60day rollover.
+You may roll over to an IRA a payment that includes after-tax contributions through either a direct rollover or a 60-day rollover.
 You must keep track of the aggregate amount of the after-tax contributions in all of your IRAs (in order to determine your taxable income for later payments from the IRAs).
-If you make a direct rollover of only a portion of the amount paid from the Plan and a portion is paid to you, each of the payments will include an allocable portion of the after-tax contributions.
-If you make a 60-day rollover to an IRA of only a portion of the payment made to you, the after-tax contributions are treated as rolled over last.
-For example, assume you are receiving a complete distribution of your benefit which totals \$12,000, of which \$2,000 is after-tax contributions.
-In this case, if you roll over \$10,000 to an IRA in a 60-day rollover, no amount is taxable because the \$2,000 amount not rolled over is treated as being after-tax contributions.
+If you do a direct rollover of only a portion of the amount paid from the Plan and at the same time the rest is paid to you, the portion directly rolled over consists first of the amount that would be taxable if not rolled over.
+For example, assume you are receiving a distribution of \$12,000, of which \$2,000 is after-tax contributions.
+In this case, if you directly roll over \$10,000 to an IRA that is not a Roth IRA, no amount is taxable because the \$2,000 amount not directly rolled over is treated as being after-tax contributions.
+If you do a direct rollover of the entire amount paid from the Plan to two or more destinations at the same time, you can choose which destination receives the after-tax contributions.